What do strategy work and January diets have in common?

 Lone Sejersen

-Chairman of the board of several companies
+Chairman of the board in several companies

 READ MORE